Lakshan-Madushanka/Share-Board/README.md

 Simply share something

-Functionaly is not much.
-But this has use advanced architecture quite simmilar to laravel/CodeIgniter framework.
-Anyone can further develop this app by adding more functionalities using the most efficint architecture.
+Functionally is not much.
+But this has used advanced architecture quite similar to laravel/CodeIgniter framework.
+Anyone can further develop this app by adding more functionalities using the most efficient architecture.